Five Tips to Manage Stress at Work – Be Proactive, Not Reactive!

 In all honesty it’s not about finger pointing.
 Ask most employee’s and they’ll say employers with unrealistic expectations are responsible for stress in the workplace.
 Remember, you’re an individual and responsible for how you think and act, & what meaning you give events in your life.

 The fact is we all create our own stress based on our interpretations of events that happen at work or in our life.

 It’s much easier to blame others for our stress and expect our world to change to suit us.

 The reality though is much different.
 True change can only come from within, which starts with you.

-Understanding The Effects of Stress
+Understanding The Effects of Stress at Work

 It could be a certain person causing you stress.
-It could be a certain task such as cold calling people and following up on overdue invoices.
+It could be a certain task such as cold calling people or following up on overdue invoices.
 Or it could be something such as sales targets or KPI’s your supervisor has set, without any real input from you.

 The fact is, once you understand the effect or reason for your stress, you can identify it and learn strategies to re-programme your mind to deal with it.
 If a certain task causes you stress at work because you feel your skills are not good enough to handle it, speak to your supervisor or employer and ask for more training.
 If it’s an unrealistic sales targets or KPI’s, discuss it with your manager to set more realistic expectations for both of you.

 Communication about stress management in the workplace is key here if you are going to manage stress.